patohdzs/rentsplit/README.md

 # Rentsplit
-Split the rent with your mates!
+An implementation of the Abdulkadiroğlu et al. (2004) algorithm for rent division.

 ## Installation